Cool-Little-Guy-Makers/little-guy-website/README.md

 ### How to run locally:

-1. Install XAMPP, navigate to localhost/phpmyadmin/ or equivalent, and under the SQL tab run the following command:
+1. Install XAMPP, navigate to localhost/phpmyadmin/ in your browser (or equivalent depending on the xampp specifications for your OS), and under the SQL tab run the following command:
 ```sql
 CREATE DATABASE `app-db`;